astropy/astroquery/docs/simbad/simbad.rst

 Customizing the default settings
 ================================

-There may be times when you wish to change the defaults that have been set for the Simbad queries.
+This section describe how the default output for the SIMBAD queries can be changed.

 Changing the row limit
 ----------------------

 To fetch all the rows in the result, the row limit must be set to -1.
-However for some queries, results are likely to be very large, in such cases it may be best to limit the rows to a smaller number.
+This is the default behavior.
+However if you're only interested in a certain number of objects, or if the result would be too large, you can change this behavior.
 If you want to do this only for the current python session then:

 .. code-block:: python